pace-neutrons/pace-developers/euphonic/design/06_powder_convergence_discussion.md

        agreement that such assumptions should be theoretically justified and backed-up empirically.

-     - Another cost-saver would be the use of Brille to map qpts to BZ and interpolate the spectrum.
+     - Another cost-saver would be the use of Brille for Brillouin zone (BZ) interpolation.
-       - This requires _periodic_ contributions to spectrum to be separated from terms that depend on absolute _q_.
-       - Hopefully that is just the Debye-Waller term and it will work.
+       - In this case, Euphonic would be used to calculate the phonon eigenvalues and eigenvectors on a grid in the first (or first irreducible) BZ.
+       - An arbitrary qpt is transformed by the symmetry operations of the space group into the equivalent point in the first BZ, and the phonon eigenvalue/vector at the qpt can be obtained by linear interpolation in the first BZ.
+       - The structure factor is calculated as normal from the eigenvalues/vectors
+       - There is the overhead of first computing the grid in the first BZ, and the optimum grid size or point density should also be tested for convergence.

 # Incidental observations
   - The calculations were quite slow to run (even with